trigger-corp/Forge-Documentation/source/chrome/getting_started.rst

 * Navigate to the directory where you extracted the build tools
 * Windows users run ``go.bat``.
 OSX/Linux users run ``source go.sh``.
 This will ensure all dependencies are installed and start the virtual environment.
 * Run ``forge build``.
-* Whenever the configuration file changes the entire extension needs to be rebuilt.
+* Whenever the configuration file changes the app needs to be rebuilt.
-  The initial build will take longer than regular builds.
-  Also when the configuration file has been altered you must be connected to the internet to run the build tool.
 * When the build finishes take a look inside the ``development`` directory and you should see your generated Chrome extension.

 .. _chrome-getting-started-load-extension: